no-reply/qa-ldf/README.md

 Qa::LDF.configure!(endpoint: LinkedDataFragments::Settings.uri_root)
 ```

-In a Hydra app, the best place to put this is in an initializer, e.g. `config/initializers/hydra_config.rb`.
+In a Samvera app, the best place to put this is in an initializer, e.g. `config/initializers/samvera_config.rb`.

 #### Datasets